 - Inappropriate laughing or joking, or getting into lots of arguments

 - Inappropriate spending sprees or sexual activity

-On the flip side, those with bipolar disorder also experience depressive episodes, during which they feel very sad and have trouble doing ordinary things like bathing, getting dressed, and cooking.
+Those with bipolar disorder also experience depressive episodes, during which they feel very sad and have trouble doing ordinary things like bathing, getting dressed and cooking.
+Depressive episodes last at least two weeks.
 Other symptoms of depression include:

 - Weight loss or gain (due to changes in how much you eat)

 - Difficulty falling or staying asleep, or sleeping too much

 Individuals with bipolar disorder can also experience hypomania, which is less severe than mania but causes an abnormal change in mood.
 As opposed to manic episodes, hypomania may not seriously affect daily activities and some people actually function better during a hypomanic episode.
 Hypomania should be treated with medicine to avoid leading to a manic or depressive episode.

 Treatment for bipolar disorder is designed to minimize the frequency of the manic and depressive episodes.
 With the right treatment, even patients suffering from the most severe forms of bipolar disorder can gain better control of their mood swings.
 Long-term, continuous treatment of bipolar disorder can include a combination of medication and psychotherapy.

 Electroconvulsive Therapy (ECT) can also provide relief for people with severe bipolar disorder who have not been able to recover with other treatments.
 ECT may also be used in patients who have other medical conditions (such as pregnancy) that make taking medications risky.
 TMS has also been found to help bipolar depression.
 Our doctors provide compassionate, patient-centered care, and together we’ll find the right treatment.